-Traditional Chinese medicine including both acupuncture and Chinese herbal medicine have been used to effectively treat infertility and improve success rate of IVF in China, and has been gradually increased its popularity in Western countries due to its synergetic effect with other therapies and little side-effect.
-During past 20 years increasing number of research studies were conducted to assess the effectiveness and mechanisms of acupuncture in enhancing IVF success rate.
-Here the recent development of acupuncture in improving success of IVF was summarized
+During past 20 years an increasing number of research studies were conducted to assess the effectiveness and mechanisms of acupuncture in enhancing IVF success rate.
+Here the recent development of acupuncture in improving success of IVF was summarized.

 The first report about acupuncture and IVF was published by Stener-Victorin and colleagues in 1999.
 The aim of the study was to evaluate the anaesthetic effect during oocyte aspiration.
 150 women undergoing IVF were randomized to receive either electro-acupuncture or alfentanil.
 The result showed compared with the alfentanil group, the electro-acupuncture group had a significantly higher implantation rate, pregnancy rate, and take home baby rate.
 Paulus et al., (2002) reported that the use of body acupuncture and auricular acupuncture on the day of embryo transfer (ET) can increase IVF success rate.
 One-hundred sixty patients were randomly divided into an acupuncture group and a control group.
 Acupuncture and auricular acupuncture were administered 25 minutes before and after ET.
 The result showed that acupuncture group’s success rate was significantly higher than that of the control group.
 Since then, more randomised controlled clinical trials of acupuncture treatment in IVF, using similar acupuncture protocols to Paulus et al., (2002), have been conducted.
 For example, Dieterle et al., (2006) performed an acupuncture session 3 days after ET; while Westergaard et al., (2006) applied one additional acupuncture session 2 days after ET; and Smith et al., (2006) applied one more acupuncture session on day 9 of ovarian stimulation.
 Results from those studies showed that acupuncture treatment significantly improved the outcome of IVF.
 Zheng et al., (2012) conducted a systematic review and meta-analysis on this topic.
 24 trials (a total of 5,807 participants) were included in this review.
 The results showed that acupuncture could improve clinical pregnancy rate and live birth rate among women undergoing IVF.
 Recent review study including 14 clinical trials (n = 3,971) found pooled benefit of acupuncture for IVF when performed at follicle phase and 25 min before and after ET, as well as 30 min after ET and implantation phase.
 However, acupuncture did not significantly improve the IVF clinical pregnancy rate when performed only at the time of ET (Shen et al., 2015).